linusbui/Robo-CSK-Benchmark/README.md

 }
 ```
 You can then adapt the settings (Which LLMs to use?
 Which tasks to evaluate) in the main.py and start benchmarking!

-## Publication

-The accompanying paper is currently under review.

 [^1]: R. Gupta and M. J. Kochenderfer, ‘Common Sense Data Acquisition for Indoor Mobile Robot’, in Proceedings of the 19th national conference on Artifical intelligence, in AAAI’04.
 San Jose, California: AAAI Press, Jul.
 2004, pp. 605–610.